xlsuite/webniac/content/welcome.md

 ---
-title: Welcome to Ember Ghost
+title: What is a webniac?
 image: /images/welcome.jpg
 imageMeta:
   attribution: